 Our third event in this series will be on the topic of #3 Regenerating Natural Systems

 If you are an SME or start-up interested in biological cycles; renewable resources or using renewable feedstocks then this event is for you!

 You may have a product or service in one of these areas or may simply be curious about how you get your business ‘in shape’ to contribute to a sustainable economy?

-Further detail, the agenda and register your place on this free event, below:
+For further details, the agenda and to register your place for this free event click below.

 Please keep an eye out for future STBAH events we’ll be hosting, follow us on twitter or sign up for our newsletter to receive further detail about forthcoming sustainable / low carbon events we’ll be running.